 The College offers the Bachelor of Science in Nursing Degree (BSN) through its own program as well as through two joint programs.
 Basic students earn the degree through a partnership with Culver-Stockton College or Quincy University.
 Both the College and the partner institution jointly confer the degree.
 The College provides the nursing education and the partner institution provides the general education as well as the liberal arts experience.
-Advanced placement and RN-BSN students earn the BSN through the College's own program.
+Second degree and RN-BSN students earn the BSN through the College's own program.

 The basic track is for first-time college students, transfer students, individuals with an associate degree in another field, and LPNs who have successfully completed a practical nursing program and hold a current practical nurse license.
-The advanced placement track is for individuals who have a baccalaureate degree (BA or BS) and/or a graduate degree in another field.
+The second degree track is for individuals who have a baccalaureate degree (BA or BS) and/or a graduate degree in another field.
 The RN-BSN track is for RNs who have successfully completed an associate degree or diploma nursing program and hold a current professional registered nurse license

 The College confers the Master of Science Degree in Nursing (MSN) through its own graduate program.
-The purpose of this program is to prepare registered nurses for roles in nursing administration or nursing education.
-The MSN Program has two entry points, MSN and RN-MSN.
-MSN entry is for baccalaureate-prepared nurses and RN-MSN entry is for associate degree and diploma prepared nurses.
+The purpose of this program is to prepare baccalaureate-educated nurses for roles in nursing administration or nursing education.